Bhim self-propelled howitzer: History

+DRDO continued to attempt to find an alternative turret supplier, but was unsuccessful.
+DRDO declared completion of project works in 2011.
+The Investigation into Denal found no instance of wrongdoing, as India's Central Bureau of Investigation could not find find conclusive evidence to conclude that Denal had manipulated the deal.
+The Investigation concluded in 2012.

 Specifications

-The Indian army required 400 mounted 155-mm /52 howitzer, of which 200 would be mounted on the Arjun chassis and another 200 to be mounted on modified TATRA trucks.

 The Bhim artillery system has a fully automatic ammunition loading system as well as a turret-mounted auxiliary power unit, which powers all systems.
 The Bhim's primary armament is a Denel 155 mm howitzer gun, while its secondary armament consists of a single 7.62 mm machine gun.
+The turret has ammunition-loading hatches on the sides with a conveyor belt There are two hatches on the roof of the turret.
+The vehicle is equipped with GPS and an integrated fire control computer.